 Residence Hall Arts Council

 The Residence Hall Art Council (RHAC) is a group of residents that aims to improve the quality of life in the residence halls and make a positive impact on the college.
 RHAC serves the resident student body by organizing events that strengthen our learning community.
 RHAC also works to improve the halls and meet the needs of residents and members.
 RHAC is open to all students living in the residence halls and welcomes dedicated, enthusiastic new recruits.
-For more information email email@example.com.
-Meetings are Fridays at 12:15 pm in MCC 309.
+For more information email firstname.lastname@example.org.
+Meetings are Thursdays at 12:10 pm in MCC 305.